 Dec 16, 2016|

-It’s official!
-The beautiful city of Rio de Janeiro has been named a UNESCO World Heritage Site as of Tuesday, December 13th, 2016.
-Have you ever wondered, what qualifies a city to be a World Heritage Site?
-Well, I have the answer for you.
-If the United Nations Educational, Scientific, and Cultural Organization (aka UNESCO), votes that there is a special cultural or physical significance, that place can be declared a World Heritage Site.
-And it looks like Rio just made the cut!
+As of 2016, the beautiful city of Rio de Janeiro has been registered as a UNESCO World Heritage Site, making it a perfect destination for your UNESCO tour of Brazil or South America.
+Have you ever wondered what qualifies a city to be a World Heritage Site?
+Nominations are carefully selected by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+If a city, site, or location is considered to have a particular cultural or physical significance, that place can be declared a World Heritage Site, offering protection and increased awareness.

 Though the city’s key elements, listed above, were huge encouragements for UNESCO to name Rio de Janeiro a World Heritage Site, Rio’s artistry also contributed.
 Rio’s consistent artistic inspiration has helped musicians, landscapers, and urbanists in their constant effort to make the world a more beautiful place, and made the city extremely worthy of its new title.

 Initially, Rio de Janeiro was announced UNESCO status in 2012.
 But Brazilian authorities needed to report plans to protect and preserve the iconic sites before it could become official.
-Now, Brazilian authorities are pushing a plan in action to help preserve sites such as Sugarloaf Mountain and Botafogo Bay and other sites.
+Now, Brazilian authorities take great care in preserving sites such as Sugarloaf Mountain, Botafogo Bay, and others.

-SouthAmerica.travel recently add two new city tours in Rio de Janeiro that are perfect for any traveler considering Rio’s recent news.
+SouthAmerica.travel has two city tours in Rio de Janeiro that are perfect for any traveler considering travel to see Rio’s UNESCO sites.

 - The Colonial Walking Tour takes guests back in time as they walk past century-old buildings and monuments through the colonial heart of Rio ending at the restored waterfront and Museum of Tomorrow.